gvwilson/sdxpy/src/db/index.md

 and then gives us just the byte we asked for.

-A more efficient strategy is therefore to group records together in [%g block "blocks" %], each of which is the same size as a page, and an [%i "index (database)" %]index[%/i%] in memory to tell us which records are in which blocks.
+A more efficient strategy is therefore to group records together in [%g block_memory "blocks" %], each of which is the same size as a page, and an [%i "index (database)" %]index[%/i%] in memory to tell us which records are in which blocks.